 (Two) soaking method

-The use of chemicals or detergents and the stains on the fabric have a sufficient reaction time to achieve the method of removing stains.
-It is suitable for fabrics with tightly combined stains and fabrics and a large stain area.
+The use of chemicals or detergents and stains on the fabric have a sufficient reaction time to achieve the method of removing stains.
+It is suitable for fabrics with tightly combined stains and fabrics and large stain areas.

 Wipe the stain with a brush or a clean white cloth to remove the stain.
-It is suitable for fabrics with light stain penetration or easy stain removal.
+Suitable for fabrics with lighter stains or easier stain removal.

-A method of injecting a stain remover into the stains on the fabric, allowing it to dissolve, and then absorbing the removed stains with cotton.
-Suitable for fabrics with fine texture, loose structure and easy discoloration.
+A method of injecting a stain remover into a stain on a fabric, allowing it to dissolve, and then absorbing the removed stain with cotton.
+It is suitable for fabrics with fine texture, loose structure and easy discoloration.

 3. Issues to note when removing stains